 Joseph Santoro is a shareholder who joined the firm in 2002.
-Joe is the co-chair of Gunster’s Labor & Employment practice group.
+Joe is the chair of Gunster’s Labor & Employment practice group and serves in the firm’s Office of General Counsel for employment.
 He is an experienced trial lawyer and trusted advisor who represents clients in every phase of the employment relationship, from day-to-day counseling, to administrative proceedings, to employment litigation.
 Joe also represents business clients in other commercial disputes and litigation matters.

 Although Joe has diverse litigation experience, his practice focuses primarily on defending business clients and executives in employment related disputes including executive contract disputes, non-compete litigation, discrimination and harassment cases, wage and hour litigation, whistleblower claims, wrongful termination cases, employee leave claims, and employee theft and trade secret litigation.